 The edges of the tree are brimming with pink, red and purple life.
 The colors evoke blossoms and fruit – signs of the Empress’ role in creating and sustaining life.
 Note that this is a deciduous tree, which goes through the repeating cycles of the seasons.
 She will have color in autumn, lose leaves in winter, and then burst forth with new leaves and blossoms in the spring, bearing fruit once again in the summer.
 This is an apt way to show the cyclical, life-affirming energy of the Empress.

 The Empress can also invite you to pay attention to your own natural rhythms.
-Much of this wisdom is acheived by noticing physical things: your own breath and body, as well as your mother Earth and the stars.
+Much of this wisdom is achieved by noticing physical things: your own breath and body, as well as your mother Earth and the stars.
 The Empress is not about force (that is more of the Emperor’s thing).
 Instead, she is about flow.
 The Empress embodies the wisdom of dancing with the changing cycles that are always within and around you.

 The Empress Tarot Card Meanings in General